Akshatt/Leetcode-challenges/README.md

 # Leetcode-challenges
-Daily challenges by leetcode for June, July and August 2020.
+Daily challenges by leetcode for June, July and August 2020 (in python)